wizardofthewell/The-Tarnished-Chronicle/README.md

 ### Recent Updates
 - **v1.0.1** - UI improvements, better settings panel management, scrollable OBS panel
 - **v1.0.0** - Initial release with core functionality

+### 🔮 Planned Features (Future Updates)

+If the application gains community traction and success, planned features include:

+- **👥 Friends Comparison** - Compare your boss completion stats with friends
+- **⏱️ Speedrun Tracking** - Time tracking for speedrun attempts and personal bests
+- **📊 Advanced Statistics** - Detailed analytics of your gameplay patterns and progress
+- **🏆 Community Leaderboards** - Compare completion times and achievements globally
+- **📈 Progress Visualization** - Charts and graphs showing your improvement over time
+- **🎯 Challenge Modes** - Special tracking modes for no-death runs, SL1 runs, etc.
+- **💾 Cloud Sync** - Backup and sync your progress across multiple devices
+- **🎮 Multiple Character Comparison** - Side-by-side stats for all your characters

+*These features will be prioritized based on community feedback and application usage.*

 ---